Crawl Space Encapsulation

 Will a vapor barrier alone solve moisture issues?

-Vapor barriers won't solve ground water issues either.
+Vapor barriers won't solve bulk ground water issues either.
 If you have ground water issues a drain and sump pump are the proper remedy.

 What type of warranty do you provide?